-For the fall-winter-spring academic year, the total registration cost for full-time study is $16,434.63 (fees) for those who are California residents and $31,563.63 (fees and supplemental non-resident tuition) for those who are not California residents.
+For the Fall-Winter-Spring academic year, the total proposed registration cost for full-time study is $17,005.86 (tuition and fees) for California residents and $32,107.86 (tuition, fees, and supplemental non-resident tuition) for those who are not California residents.
 Adult citizens and certain categories of adult aliens may establish residence based on laws and regulations governing California residency.
-The cost of fees includes a student's health insurance plan; insurance for dependants may be purchased.
+The cost of fees includes a student's health insurance plan; additional insurance for dependents may be purchased.

 University Housing Services operates apartments for couples, families, and single graduate students.
 Because University apartments cost less than comparable private housing, there are usually long waiting lists.
 Students are encouraged to get on the wait list as soon as they are eligible to do so.
 The cost of off-campus varies dramatically, and it can be difficult to find suitable housing during certain times of the year, especially September.
 Students should make their housing arrangements well in advance of the start of the school year.
 More information: Housing.